mohsenasm/spark-experiment-runner-in-docker/README.md

 [![Code Climate](https://codeclimate.com/github/DeadManPoe/TPCDS/badges/gpa.svg)](https://codeclimate.com/github/DeadManPoe/TPCDS)

 This repo supposes you have Hadoop, Spark, Hive, Hdfs and Yarn correctly installed and configured.
-This repo is tested only with Python 2.7
+This repo is tested only with Python 2.7.
+Most of the shell scripts in this repo require bash.

 1. Edit the ```config.sh``` file to set parameters for Spark Submit, PySpark and TPCDS benchmark data generation
 1. Generate the TCPDS benchmark data using ```setup.sh``` in the ```gen_data``` folder